pschafran/purc/README.md

 If you get an error message like "ERROR: Cython is not installed", install/update [Cython](http://docs.cython.org/src/quickstart/install.html) and try again.

 ### To do ###
-* Clean up handling of temp files (move to tmp dir, remove when finished running)
 * Paired-end Illumina support for OTUs and ASVs
 * Dynamic threshold (i.e. by percentage) for dropping OTUs during clustering
-* Add output files for relative adundance of ASVs/OTUs within each sample
 * Add read length filtering before OTU processing
-* Simple command line input alternative for config file
+* Command line input alternative for config file
 * Kmer-based method for identifying likely errors?

 ### Known Bugs ###